passcod/in-the-pale-darkness-of-dawn/naema/002-jeira.md

 ninth hour, and according to the flimsi they're given as they wait, they're the 47th family of the day.

-Jeira calms a toddler for family number 53 as the father calms his partner, trying not to let her own anxiety show through, when they're called on.
+Jeira calms a toddler for the family who got number 53 as the father calms his partner, trying not to let her own anxiety show through, *but it's too late now*, she tries to convince herself, and anyway they're being called on.
 Names and ident chips are checked by a droid, their religious preference enquired on.
-(No requirements for either of them; Jeira knows Beca's family subscribes to a small Temple on their home planet, but they haven't visited in years.)
+(No requirements for either of them; Jeira knows Beca's extended family subscribes to a small Temple on their home planet, but they haven't visited in years, nor practiced.)
 Too fast, they're guided to a chamber where a volunteering Fardi is waiting, looking extraordinarily tired.

 Any other time, Jeira would have been awed at the idea of being married by the Family, but right now all she feels is worry: if the situation is so dire that